-A birth mother may place her child for adoption anytime after the baby has been born.
+A birth mother may place her child for adoption any time after the baby has been born.
 However, regardless of where the child is and who has physical custody of the child, the child is still the biological mother's and biological father's until their parental rights (different from custodial rights) are ended.
 If the birth mother is married to a man other than the birth father, the husband also has rights which must be legally ended.
+Ending of these rights typically involves an attorney and/or an adoption agency.

 This ending of parental rights is called the termination, relinquishment, or surrender, of parental rights.
 Termination of parental rights ends the legal parent-child relationship.
 This can be done voluntarily or involuntarily.
 Judges make decisions about terminating parental rights based on State laws.
 Once the relationship has been terminated, the child is legally free to be adopted.
 Remember a child cannot have two sets of legal parents so the rights of the biological and legal parents must be ended before you can adopt the child.